A few questions I am often asked about makeup & our services

 How do you deal with excess perspiration or tears on my face?

-Take a tissue and blot area gently.
+I have a special primer that works like an anti-persperant on the face.
+Also take a tissue and blot area gently.
 This won’t disrupt your make-up.
 The same for tears!

 How do you deal with excessively flushed cheeks?

 Foundation & concealer will cover this, but it wont looked caked-on.
 Victoria has some excellent foundations that are very natural looking with good coverage.

 Do you supply false Eyelashes?

 Yes, these are very popular as they really enhance your eye tremendously!
 I can supply you with lashes.
 I use high-strength glue so they will last until you peel them off!